 AMERICAN SCIENCE & ENGINEERING / SCIENCE PHOTO LIBRARY AMERICAN SCIENCE & ENGINEERING / SCIENCE PHOTO LIBRARY

 BodySearch X-ray surveillance.
-Front X-ray view of a male subject during BodySearch surveillance.
-Revealed on the body are bags of cocaine (shoulder, waist); scalpel blades (chest); coin, metal gun and plexiglass knife (legs).
-In 1996 BodySearch scanning designed by American Science & Engineering is one of the most advanced X-ray surveillance techniques.
-It penetrates clothing to reveal soft objects missed by normal security detectors, including plastic explosives.
+Male subject stands with his back towards a BodySearch scanner during X-ray surveillance.
+An operator (at left) examines the image obtained.
+In 1996 the BodySearch scanner designed by American Science & Engineering is one of the most advanced X-ray surveillance devices.
+It penetrates clothing to reveal soft objects missed by normal security detectors.
+It can detect bags of cocaine, plastic explosives, plexiglass knives, including guns and other metallic objects.
 Radiation is 1/7000th that of a normal X-ray; back and front views are obtained in under a minute.
 It may be used in airports, prisons, and in industry.

 Model release not available.
 Property release not required.